 Despite the challenges posed by the pandemic, Trevor remained committed to his vision and kept Oakstop open.
 And as the shift to remote working left commercial spaces empty, he seized the opportunity to expand his business and make an even greater impact on the community.
 Thanks to the two loans Trevor received from PCV – one in 2021 and another in 2022- -and support from pro bono business advisors like Caroline Pao from The Federal Reserve Bank of San Francisco, Trevor was able to manage the operations and expansion of his business, hire additional staff, and upgrade technology and equipment to ensure the safety and wellbeing of his employees.

-With Oakstop having 5 downtown Oakland locations within a 5 block radius, Trevor has formed an Oakstop campus that can more effectively serve the broader Oakland community.
-Trevor and his team are planning to introduce more community programming in the area during evenings and the weekends– beyond the normal business hours of the week.
+Today, Oakstop has six locations, with two added after PCV’s initial loan.
+Trevor has grown his team to 25 employees, up from five during the first year of the pandemic.
+With Oakstop having five downtown Oakland locations within a five-block radius, Trevor has formed an Oakstop campus that can more effectively serve the broader Oakland community.
+He and his team are planning to introduce more community programming in the area during evenings and weekends, beyond the normal business hours of the week.

 But that isn’t the only way Trevor is giving back to the community.
-In 2020, Trevor co-founded the Oakland Black Business Fund, a grantmaking program that provides infrastructure support and resources to Oakland’s Black businesses.The program supports technical assistance partnerships between Black businesses because as Trevor says, “We’re often giving the best advice as entrepreneurs.”
+In 2020, he co-founded the Oakland Black Business Fund at the beginning of the pandemic, a grantmaking program that provides infrastructure support and essential resources to Oakland’s Black businesses.The program supports technical assistance partnerships between Black businesses, recognizing that entrepreneurs often give the best advice to other entrepreneurs.